SeByDocKy/pvbrain2/README.md

 > - iii) When logged into Gitpod, you will see during the ESPhome installation, some log lines printed in the terminal.
 Wait a couples of minutes to let finish the processus.
 When done press the "open browser" located at the botton right of the Gitpod page.
 It should open a new webpage with the ESPhome Dashboard
 > - iv) On this new webpage, click on "secret" located at the top right corner.
 Replace "xxxxxxxx", "yyyyyyyy" and "zzzzzzzz" with your own WiFi SSID/password and AP informations.
 Be aware, WiFi password must be minimum of 8 caractars.
 If not, you will need to change your WiFi password correspondly.
 Click on save and quit the secret page by clicking on the top left cross.
 > - v) Click on "Edit" for the PVbrain2 model.
 Comment and/or uncomment each package according to your own solar setup and save the file.
 (Tip, you can comment/uncomment several lines simultaneously by selecting the lines and press on CTRL + /)
 > - vi) Clik on the three vertical dot and then choose "Install" then on "Plug into this computer" to compile the firmware.
-It can be a long processus (several minutes)!!!.
-Wait a couple of minutes (it first compile the code in backstage during 3-4min) then start the flashing state.
-You should see a progression bar running when flashing
+It can be a long processus !!!.
+Wait a couple of minutes (it first compile the code at background during 3-4min) then it starts the flashing part.
+You should see a progression bar running when flashing.
 > - vii) You finished the flashing procedure.
-If you entered correctly your WiFi information into the secrets.yaml, you should see a notification in Home Assistant asking you to accept a new ESPhome device.
+If you entered correctly your WiFi informations in the secrets.yaml file, you should see a notification in Home Assistant asking you to accept a new ESPhome device.
 Accept it...
 You finished!!!!.

 # Main PCB Layout :